isomerpages/moe-angsanapri/_teaching-and-learning/English Language.md

 	*   expressions of thoughts in oral and written forms
 	*   discussions with other children and the teacher
 	*   informal peer interaction

+Each STELLAR unit includes:

+A)    Focused reading using big books (P1 to P3a) and readers (P4 to P6)

+*   reading for enjoyment
+*   reading for knowledge

+B)    Key Teaching Points

+*   Concepts about print
+*   Vocabulary
+*   Word identification activities
+*   Grammar

+C)    Development of the four language skills

+*   Listening
+*   Speaking
+*   Reading
+*   Writing

+D)    Development of social skills

+*   Oral interaction among peers in non-threatening situations
+*   Working in partnership with other children
+*   Turn taking and respect for others during class discussion

+E)    Independent learning

+*   Individual reading
+*   Individual writing
+*   Working at learning centres/activity centres

+<b> How Parents Can Help </b>

+*   Home support – help your child learn English by providing English language materials at home.
+*   Activate child’s interest – show your child you believe learning English is both enjoyable and useful in your daily life.
+*   Role models – read and write notes and messages in front of your child.
+*   Understanding – English language learning requires frequent exposure to listening, speaking, reading and writing opportunities and activities rather than use of worksheets alone.